XHGML-FM: History

-In June 2021 when Grupo Chávez leased XHREV-FM in Los Mochis and XHGML to Roque Mascareño Chávez—grandson of the founder of Chávez Radio—for his Vibra Radio venture, which had also purchased XHVQ-FM in Culiacán and XHMAT-FM in Mazatlán.
+In June 2021, Grupo Chávez leased XHREV-FM in Los Mochis and XHGML to Roque Mascareño Chávez—grandson of the founder of Chávez Radio—for his Vibra Radio venture, which had also purchased XHVQ-FM in Culiacán and XHMAT-FM in Mazatlán.

 On September 24, 2022, after Vibra Radio won a new station (XHCCCI-FM 95.1) in the IFT-8 radio station auction, XHGML changed to the La Maxi format, based on XHMAX-FM 102.5 in Los Mochis.